 - Movement and Narrative, 2 weeks exploring the basics of creativity, storytelling, design and acting.
-This mini-module is taught by animation tutor Amedeo Beretta.
+To see more about this mini-module, follow this link.

 - Photography and Composition Taught by Michael Hunter, this module explores traditional photography skills including an understanding of composition, lenses and the art of the still image.

 - Cinematography and Lighting.
 Taught by Clement Gharini, our in-house Director of Photography, this module introduces students to the art of moving cameras and green screen photography.